-5. Hide and Seek: Play a game where you hide an object outside and your child must find it by following your directions.
+- Hide-and-seek: Play a game where you hide an object outside and your child must find it by following your directions.
 Incorporate lots of movement and directional vocabulary, such as: “Take three steps forward.
 Now turn to your right.
 Take two steps.
 Now turn to your left and take two steps.
 Now take three steps sideways.”

-6. Simon Says: Young children like to play games where they identify body parts.
-Warm up outside by playing a game of Simon Says.
-Start with: “Touch your head, now your knee, and now your thumbs.”
-Progress to using right and left, such as: “Show me your right elbow.
-Now show me your left foot.
-Now raise your right eyebrow.”
+- Simon Says: Young children like to play games where they identify body parts.
+Warm up outside by playing a game of Simon Says: “Simon says touch your head.
+Simon says lift your knee.
+Simon says wiggle your thumbs.”
+Progress to using right and left, such as: “Simon says point to your right elbow.
+Simon says stomp your left foot.”

 Movement concepts related to space not only help children navigate their way in the world, but they are also helpful in understanding basic science and math principles and can even increase a child’s ability to read from left to right.

 Of course, children don’t know they’re activating their brains and making higher level connections in their intellectual development.
 They just know they’re having fun outside with you.